Satch Hoyt, Bleed, 2017. Acrylic on linen 240 x 151 cm | Courtesy of the artist / Foto: Trevor Lloyd Morgan

 Satch Hoyt, The Return, 2017.
 Acrylic on linen 393 x 215 cm | Courtesy of the artist / Photo by Trevor Lloyd Morgan

 What musical patterns have been preserved in the sounds of the African Diaspora, thus defying time and forced migration?
-What sonic affinities exist between Dakar and New Orleans or between Lagos, Kingston, and New York City?
-What traces were left behind in sounds and rhythms by appropriations, by transfer and transformation processes?
+What sonic affinities exist between Dakar and New Orleans or between Lagos, Kingston and New York City?
+How did post-colonial appropriations and transatlantic transfer processes become inscribed in contemporary rhythms?

 Part of Kanon-Fragen